sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

     "index": "1, 1",
     "lanes": "0,1",
     "alias_at_lanes": "Eth1/1, Eth1/2",
-    "breakout_modes": "1x50G, 1x25G[10G], 2x25G[10G]",
+    "breakout_modes": "1x50G, 1x25G[10G], 2x25G[10G]"
-    "default_brkout_mode": "1x50G"
  },

  "Ethernet2": {
     "index": "2, 2",
     "lanes": "2,3",
     "alias_at_lanes": "Eth2/1, Eth2/1",
-    "breakout_modes": "1x50G, 1x25G[10G], 2x25G[10G]",
+    "breakout_modes": "1x50G, 1x25G[10G], 2x25G[10G]"
-     "default_brkout_mode": "1x50G"
  }
  ...
 ```

 ## CLI design
 ### General design
 As mentioned above, when we change the configuration by CLI, we also keep a running breakout mode in configDB to know the current mode and do platform validation.
 The `platform.json` will be used to generate new configurations after we breakout the ports to a different mode.
 The format/schema of the configDB for port table is not changed in this design.
-Also, we will introduce a lock for config CLI so only one can change the configuration at time to prevent inconsistency.
+Also, we will introduce a lock for config CLI so only one can change the configuration at a time to prevent inconsistency.

 Given example of `platform.json` to have 4 lanes on parent port Ethernet0 with Ethernet1/2/3 in the same group:
 ```